Vaccinations are one of the best ways to protect against many serious diseases.

 measles, mumps and rubella vaccine (MMR)

-Live vaccines are not recommended if you are pregnant or have a very weak immune system from active cancer, leukaemia, lymphoma, HIV or taking medicines that can weaken your immune system.
+Live vaccines are not recommended if you are pregnant or have a very weak immune system from active cancer, leukaemia, lymphoma, HIV or are taking medicines that can weaken your immune system.

 Dead (or inactivated) vaccines